 The Group's key products, CDX antibodies, CAR-T therapy, the CBR platform, and Hu-PHEC cell therapy, are currently in preclinical development.
-In addition, the Group's AHC product is currently the subject of collaborations with other pharmaceutical companies to evaluate AHCs' effectiveness as platforms for disease modelling and drug discovery.
+In addition, the Group's AHC product has been the subject of collaborations with other pharmaceutical companies to evaluate AHCs' effectiveness as platforms for disease modelling and drug discovery, and is being used by the company currently for its own product development.

 The Directors monitor product development through pre-clinical results.
 The CDX and CAR-T products have been successfully evaluated in the Group's proprietary humanised mouse model, achieving proof of concept.
-Furthermore, we have achieved a notable demonstration of CDX's activity versus AML cells in vitro and in vivo.
+Furthermore, we have achieved notable demonstrations of both CDX's and HEMO-CAR-T's activity versus AML cells in vitro and in vivo.
 If successful, the Company may be able to use the CDX and/or CAR-T products to eliminate R/R AML in patients who qualify for bone marrow transplantation.
-The Company is also investigating the possibility of using its CDX antibodies in combination with other treatments for

-AML to increase their effectiveness.
+The Company is also investigating the possibility of using its CDX antibodies in combination with other treatments for AML to increase their effectiveness.
+A CBR construct designed to target SARS-CoV-2 has been tested in vitro, and in vivo tests against live replicating virus are ongoing.